paralleldrive/cuid/README.markdown

 Because of the nature of this problem, it's possible to build an app from the ground up and scale it to a million users before this problem rears its head.
 By the time you notice the problem (when your peak hour use requires dozens of ids to be created per ms), if your db doesn't have unique constraints on the id because you thought your guids were safe, you're in a world of hurt.
 Your users start to see data that doesn't belong to them because the db just returns the first ID match it finds.

 Alternatively, you've played it safe and you only let your database create ids.
 Writes only happen on a master database, and load is spread out over read replicas.
-But with this kind of strain, you have to start scaling your database writes horizontally, too, and suddenly your application starts to crawl (if the db is smart enough to guarantee unique ids between write hosts), or you start getting id collisions between different db hosts, so your write replicas don't agree about which ids represent which data.
+But with this kind of strain, you have to start scaling your database writes horizontally, too, and suddenly your application starts to crawl (if the db is smart enough to guarantee unique ids between write hosts), or you start getting id collisions between different db hosts, so your write hosts don't agree about which ids represent which data.

 ### Performance